aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sparklinegroup/_index.md

 ```

-Gets and sets the color of the highest points of data in the sparkline group.
+the color of the highest points of data in the sparkline group.

 **Returns:**
 [CellsColor](../../com.aspose.cells/cellscolor)